 For some attractions, where he was seated was a factor.

-If you look closely you will notice that my son had two different colored casts on his arm.
+Look closely and you’ll notice my son had two different colored casts on his arm.
 Let’s just say, it was a LONG summer!

 Thankfully he didn’t have to miss out on all of the fun at Kings Island during his visits.

-I’ve walked by this building so many times but I had no idea what amazing resources it provided for families in general.
+I’ve walked by this building many times and had no idea of the amazing resources it provided for families visiting the park.

 A visit to the Family Care Center can make such a difference in the quality of a visit for all families, especially those families with special needs.